Effect of TTFields (150 kHz) in Non-small Cell Lung Cancer (NSCLC) Patients With 1-10 Brain Metastases Following Radiosurgery (METIS)

 In conclusion, TTFields hold the promise of serving as a brand new treatment for brain metastases from NSCLC with very few side effects.

-Brain Metastases From Non-small Cell Lung Cancer (NSCLC) Non-Small Cell Lung Cancer NSCLC Brain metastases Treatment Minimal toxicity TTFields TTF Tumor Treating Fields Novocure SRS Stereotactic radiosurgery Lung Neoplasms Carcinoma, Non-Small-Cell Lung Neoplasm Metastasis Neoplasms, Second Primary Brain Neoplasms NovoTTF-100M device Best Standard of Care
+Brain Metastases From Non-small Cell Lung Cancer (NSCLC) Non-Small Cell Lung Cancer NSCLC Brain metastases Treatment Minimal toxicity TTFields TTF Tumor Treating Fields Novocure SRS Stereotactic radiosurgery Lung Neoplasms Carcinoma, Non-Small-Cell Lung Neoplasm Metastasis Neoplasms, Second Primary Brain Neoplasms NovoTTF-100M device

 You can join if…